Concurrency

 rangeover a channel reads until it's closedselectpicks the first ready channel.
 Usetime.Afterfor timeoutssync.WaitGroupcoordinates multiple goroutines:Add,Done,Waitsync.Mutexprotects shared data.
 Lock before access, unlock after- Use

-chan<-(send-only) and<-chan(receive-only) to restrict channel direction - Fan-out/fan-in: spawn workers, collect results through a channel
+chan<-(send-only) and<-chan(receive-only) to restrict channel direction - Worker pool: spawn multiple goroutines sharing one output channel, collect results with